08 May Knowledge serendipity in crisis response

-A recent publication in the Dutch NRC Handelsblad newspaper shows how serendipity and broad insight in employees’ knowledge can help speed up emergency response in such a crisis.
+A recent publication in the Dutch NRC Handelsblad newspaper shows how serendipity and broad insight in employees’ knowledge can help speed up the emergency response in such a crisis.

 The RIVM reported two serendipitous sources of crucial information: a Japanese post-doc who knew a Chinese researcher in the US who translated some of the early outbreak reports and put them in a comprehensive spreadsheet.

-The second serendipitous source is a Chinese intern from Wuhan who was able to scan, assess and translate sources which were not available in English yet.
+The second serendipitous source is a Chinese intern from Wuhan who was able to scan, assess and translate sources that were not available in English yet.
 “There still is a lot of untranslated data in China.
 The intern already uncovered a lot for us.”

 “Er ligt nog heel veel onvertaalde data in China.
 De stagiair heeft al veel voor ons boven water gehaald.”

 The Japanese postdoc shows the strength of weak ties.
 The example of the intern from Wuhan shows how important it is to recognize and acknowledge everyone’s individual knowledge profile and act upon it when appropriate.

 Of course, you can’t have interns from all around the world at all times.
 You can and should promote and stimulate diversity across the board though.

 Furthermore, you should identify and acknowledge employees’ broad knowledge profile and connections, since you can’t possibly know what will be relevant for tomorrow’s emerging challenge or the next global crisis.

 Want to brainstorm on how effective knowledge management can help your business during crisis response?
 Leave your details here and we will be in touch.